Americans increase spending modestly in June as inflation eases and the job market remains strong

-NEW YORK (AP) — Americans increased their spending modestly last month as inflation eased in many areas and the job market remains remarkably strong.
+NEW YORK (AP) — Americans increased their spending last month as inflation eased in many areas and the job market remained remarkably strong.

-Retail sales rose 0.2% from May to June, a bit smaller than what analysts were expected.
-The gain followed a revised 0.5% increase the previous month, the Commerce Department reported Tuesday.
+Retail sales rose 0.2% from May to June, following a revised 0.5% increase the previous month, the Commerce Department reported Tuesday.

+While the headline number of 0.2% was a bit weaker than expected, economists on Tuesday were focused on the number that excludes volatile autos, gas, building materials and food services, which rose a solid 0.6% in June.
+That 0.6% figure is what is fed into the government’s measure of economic growth, and it’s a fairly strong spending number.

 The uptick in sales follows an increase in May that pointed to an economy that remains resilient despite rising prices.
 Yet spending has been volatile this year after surging nearly 3% in January.
 Sales tumbled in February and March before recovering in April and May.

+“While they continue to spend, the June retail sales report suggests that consumers are becoming more thoughtful with their purchases,” wrote Oren Klachkin, U.S economist at Oxford Economics.
+He pointed to the labor market losing some momentum, declining savings, and interest rates that have made borrowing money or using credit cards more expensive.

-There is some evidence of a pushback from consumers to the prices they’ve been paying everywhere, however.
-That has been reflected in financial reports from food producers like PepsiCo and Conagra Brands.
+There is already early evidence of a pushback from consumers that is being reflected in financial reports from some of the country’s biggest food producers.

-U.S. data on inflation, the most recent arriving last week, showed that consumer inflation reached its lowest point since early 2021.
-Prices rose just 0.2% from May to June thanks to easing prices on gasoline, airline fares, used cars and groceries.
-Inflation is just up 3% over the last 12 months.
-But Americans still face surging prices for some goods and services as well, like auto insurance.

-Consumers, whose spending accounts for about 70% of U.S. economic activity, have been the engine behind the economic recovery from a slowdown during the pandemic.
+Consumers, whose spending accounts for about 70% of all U.S. economic activity, have been the engine behind the economic recovery from a slowdown during the pandemic.
 Government relief checks, the suspension of student loan payments and super-low interest rates helped.

 Demand outpaced what factories could produce and what ports and freight yards could handle, leading to shortages, delays – and skyrocketing prices.